Aboriginal Art and Torres Strait Islander Art – Limited Edition Prints, Paintings, Sculptures and Books

-Arone Raymond Meeks was born in Laura in Far North Queensland.
-This is his tribal area.
+Arone Raymond Meeks was born in his tribal area of Laura in Far North Queensland.

-Meeks values this combination of training and experience; his work employs both traditional images and themes arising out of his concern with the issue of land rights.
+Meeks valued this combination of training and experience; his work employed both traditional images and themes arising out of his concern with the issue of land rights.

-A former member of the Boomalli urban Aboriginal artist’s co-operative, he won an Australia Council fellowship to study in Paris in 1989 and went on to exhibit throughout Europe and North and South America.
+A former founding member of the Boomalli urban Aboriginal artist’s co-operative, he won an Australia Council fellowship to study in Paris in 1989 and went on to exhibit throughout Europe, the Pacific and North and South America.

 Arone begun printmaking in 1982 in collaboraton with printmaker Theo Tremblay.
 His work was also influenced by his participation in a cultural exchange to Santa Fe, in the United States, during the 1990s.
-He believes that: “Printmaking has given me another medium of creativity to explore.
+He believed that: “Printmaking has given me another medium of creativity to explore.
 The directness and fluid qualities have made it possible to introduce a freshness and immediacy to my work.
 I begun to create a new language of symbols through this process”.
-He has a very keen eye for graphic detail and always works with several possibilities as he enters an intellectual discourse with the work.
+He had a very keen eye for graphic detail and always worked with several possibilities as he entered an intellectual discourse with the work.

 Art Gallery of Ontario, Canada.